opensearch-project/data-prepper/docs/overview.md

 ### Processor
 Processor component of the pipeline, these are intermediary processing units using which users can filter, transform and enrich the records into desired format before publishing to the sink.
 The processor is an optional component of the pipeline, if not defined the records will be published in the format as defined in the source.
 You can have more than one processor, and they are executed in the order they are defined in the pipeline spec.

+### Route
+Data Prepper supports routes on events.
+These all pipeline authors to send only events matching certain conditions to different sinks.

 ### Prepper
 Preppers were renamed to Processors and are no longer supported starting in DataPrepper 2.0.
 Please see [Deprecated Pipeline Configuration Support](configuration.md#Deprecated Pipeline Configuration Support) section in the Configuration document for more details.